particle-iot/docs/src/content/integrations/webhooks.md

 ### Sandbox integrations

 - Requires devices to be claimed to a specific team member account, which adds a step to device onboarding
-- Does allow a single integration to be used across multiple products, but this advantage may not be worth the downsides
+- Does allow a single integration to be used across multiple products, but organization integrations should be used instead

 ### Product integrations

 - Works with unclaimed product devices, which is the recommended mode of operation
 - Keep things related to the product associated with the product
 - Allows developers to claim devices to their own account, which makes development easier

+Also see [organization integrations](#organization-integrations), below.
+They are a special class of product integration that is automatically synchronized across multiple products.

 ### Moving or copying an integration